opensearch-project/documentation-website/_data-prepper/monitoring.md

         - `recordsWritten`: The number of records written into a buffer
         - `recordsRead`: The number of records read from a buffer
         - `recordsProcessed`: The number of records read from a buffer and marked as processed
-        - `writeTimeouts`: count of write timeouts in a buffer.
+        - `writeTimeouts`: The count of write timeouts in a buffer
     - Gaugefir
         - `recordsInBuffer`: number of records in the buffer.
         - `recordsInFlight`: number of records read from a buffer and being processed by data-prepper downstreams (e.g. processor, sink).